Maternity reflexology for pregnancy and labour

 Reflexology is a gentle and natural way to help you recover following the birth of your baby.
 Huge physical and emotional changes have taken place in the space of nine months and it may take a while for your body to return to normal.
 In the days following childbirth the sudden huge drop in hormone levels may leave you feeling overwhelmed with the responsibility of looking after a tiny baby.
 This happens to most new mums and is commonly known as the 'baby blues'.
 The disturbed nights that feature heavily in the early weeks can also lead to a feeling of sheer exhaustion!
 The good news is that reflexology treatments will ensure you have some much needed time to yourself and allow you to be pampered.
 Treatments may also lift your mood, helping to alleviate anxiety and encourage your body to heal.

-If you have any questions about maternity reflexology or if you would like to book an appointment please call 07794 893625 or send me an email
+If you have any questions about maternity reflexology or if you would like to book an appointment please call me on 07794 893625 or get in touch here.

 1 Valiani M et al - 2010 "Reviewing the effect of Reflexology on pain and outcomes of the labour of primiparous women" Iranian Journal of Nursing and Midwifery Research.
 15(Dec) p302-310.

 2 G. Motha and J. McGrath - 1992 "The effects of reflexology on labour outcome".